Koredotcom/docs/docs/xo/agentassist/agent-experience/agent-assist-widget-v3.md

 * **Dialog Tasks**: Configured Use Cases that trigger when a customer’s utterance matches the content of a Dialog Task.
 Designed to help agents minimize manual typing by copy-pasting the relevant answers from the Dialog Tasks.
-[Learn more](https://docs.kore.ai/agentassist/use-cases/dialogues-creation/).
 * **Playbooks**: Contact center agents are expected to provide the best customer experience despite high call volumes and complex interactions.
 To empower agents in this endeavor, AgentAssist introduces the Playbook feature—a standard tool offering structured guidance for handling customer interactions.
-[Learn more](https://docs.kore.ai/agentassist/agent/agentassist-playbook/).
 * **Real-time Agent Coaching**: Real-time coaching for the agents based on the analysis of agent utterances and speech.
 You can set up specific utterances and speech patterns for AgentAssist to take relevant actions, such as providing hints and nudges or emailing the manager when those patterns occur.
-[Learn more](https://docs.kore.ai/agentassist/agent/agent-coaching/).
 * **Real-time Sentiment Analysis**: Provides a continuous, time-based graph that displays the customer’s sentiment fluctuations.
 Agents get immediate visibility of the evolving emotional tone of the conversation and take proactive and empathetic responses.
-[Learn more](https://docs.kore.ai/agentassist/agent/bot-override-and-automation/#Sentiment_Analysis).
 * **Transcription**: Enhances agent accessibility and context by providing accurate transcriptions of user and agent voices during interactions.
 Offers a conversation overview and serves as the basis for automated Quality Assessment (QA).
 Agents receive a visual indicator when an intent is identified, improving real-time understanding and response.
 * **Auto Summarization**: Automatically shortens lengthy information into concise summaries, enabling agents to respond promptly to customer inquiries.
 It helps agents quickly understand and make decisions.
 * **PII Redaction**: Securely removes Personally Identifiable Information (PII) from the agent's view and transcripts, ensuring a safe environment for customer interactions and compliance with privacy regulations.
-[Learn more](https://developer.kore.ai/docs/bots/bot-settings/pii-data-masking/).
 * **Feedback**: Empowers agents to provide real-time feedback on suggestions.
 This continuous process forms a dynamic loop, allowing Machine Learning (ML) algorithms to continuously enhance and customize recommendations for accurate and contextually relevant outcomes.
 * **Next Best Action**: Enhances the product by enabling seamless execution of Dialog Tasks for swift customer query resolution.
 The generative AI nodes and script nodes integration equips the system to efficiently communicate with external systems through API calls.
 This leads to improved customer experience and reduced necessity for frequent screen changes for agents.
 This allows agents to deliver contextually relevant next-best responses, contributing to a more streamlined and effective contact center operation.
 * **Multi-language Support**: Provides multiple language support, enabling agents to switch between languages instantaneously.
 It ensures seamless communication with users in diverse linguistic environments.
 Agents can engage with customers in their preferred language, providing a more personalized and efficient support experience.